gofilipa/codes/src/content/blog/binary_butler.md

 imagine that they are thinking it.
 (Or at least I am thinking it, which is enough of a provocation anyway.)

+My answer to the question is not necessarily.
+Just because we are based in one paradigm doesn't mean we have to stick to that paradigm, especially if we are conscious of its structures and how they function.

+This is a core idea in Queer Studies.
 The role of the binary as a constituting the structure of gender relations but not fully determining those structures in advance can be traced back to the godparent of Queer Studies, Judith Butler.
 In their 1993 book, [*Bodies That Matter: On The Discursive Limits of Sex*](https://www.routledge.com/Bodies-That-Matter-On-the-Discursive-Limits-of-Sex/Butler/p/book/9780415610155?srsltid=AfmBOoqqbi5XxcCaXWd2Gz5LfM8gjDVAyXlGdUaa1T0ifBClrUHs6ASI), a follow-up to their famous debut, [*Gender Trouble: Feminism and the Subversion of